jackbandy/data-science-fun/docs/ethics-in-data-science/07-glossary.md

 Proxy
 : TK [@barocas_selbst_big_data_disparate_impact_2016]

+Quartile
+: One of four equal divisions of a dataset — $Q_1$ (25th percentile), $Q_2$ (50th, the median), and $Q_3$ (75th percentile).
+[Source: [Week 2 Slides](../../slides/week2.html)]

+Sample
+: The actual data at hand, as opposed to the population it is drawn from.

+Sample space
+: The set of all possible outcomes of an experiment.
+(TODO - add garden of forking data explanation)

 Sensitive information
 : TK [@nissenbaum_privacy_contextual_integrity_2004]

+Significance level ($\alpha$)
+: The threshold, typically 0.05, below which a p-value is considered statistically significant.

 Situated knowledge
 : TK [@dignazio_klein_data_feminism_2020]

 Spurious regularities
 : Used to describe when things consistently occur together without one causing the other, e.g. rooster crows every morning before sunrise.
 See @sec-statistical-worldviews.
 [Source: @sep-causation-regularity]

+Statistically significant
+: Describes a result whose p-value falls below the significance level.
+[Source: [Week 2 Slides](../../slides/week2.html)]

+Statistics
+: Learning from data under uncertainty.
+(TODO- cross-reference)

 Tech Debt
 : TK